socrates-ferna/of-esi-codes/README.md

 ## Work in progress
-This repository contains the code in a raw state that allowed me to complete my thesis, but there are plenty of details to correct before I can call it a "release".
+This repository contains the code in a raw state that allowed me to complete my MSc thesis, but there are plenty of details to correct before I can call it a "release".
 This README will be updated when it is ready.

 ## Summary of contents